maxtoroq/maxtoroq.github.io/XCST/index.md

 ### No qualified names for variables and functions

 Variable and function names are mapped directly to C# identifiers, therefore qualified names are not an option.
-You can still use qualified names for templates and output definitions.
+You can still use qualified names for templates, output and attribute set definitions.

 ### Not structured, not immutable